System Preparation for Manufacturing Implementation: General Information

 • Null / Blank: Newly created production orders will use the WIP account for the Order Type specified on the Production Order Types (AM201100) form.

 • You need to create a specific Labor account for labor expenses to be reported.
 Then you create a labor code by using the Labor Codes (AM206500) form and specify the corresponding account in the settings of this code.
 Labor codes are required when you create work centers on the Work Centers (AM207000) form.
-If indirect time will be reported according to the manufacturing processes of your organization, you can also create a GL account for indirect labor expense or you can use the same account as you use for direct labor.
+If indirect time is to be reported according to the manufacturing processes of your organization, you can also create a GL account for indirect labor expense or you can use the same account as you use for direct labor.
 If you create a separate GL account for indirect labor expense, you also need to create a separate labor code.

-• Overhead (AM202500): On this form, you specify the overhead GL account for each overhead.
+• Overhead (AM202500): The overhead GL account for each overhead

-• Machines (AM204500): On this form, you specify a GL account used for machine costs.
+• Machines (AM204500): A GL account used for machine costs

-• Tools (AM205500): On this form, you specify a GL account used for tool costs.
+• Tools (AM205500): A GL account used for tool costs

 Warehouse Settings